patilaakash/patilaakash/README.md

 ### Welcome to my profile 💻

 * 22 year old Computer Engineering Undergraduate student 🎓
-* Web Developer 🌐
+* Software Developer and Tester 🌐
 * Full Stack Enthusiast  👨‍💻
-* Java & Android ❤
+* Java & MySQL ❤
 * Loves to Code 👨‍💻
 * **Hobbies**: 🚴‍♂️ and 🏏
 * Want to connect with me ?
 Just drop a **Hi** 👋 [here](https://www.linkedin.com/in/akash57/)